 - Nephrotoxins (such as aristolochic acid, maleic acid, paraquat, ethylene glycol, diethylene glycol, toxic hydrocarbons, melamine, and related triazines)

 - Other chemicals and poisonous compounds (such as endotoxins).

 Testing has also included measuring the nutritional composition of jerky pet treats to verify that they contain the ingredients listed on the label and do not contain ingredients that are not listed on the label.

 Another area of investigation includes the effects of irradiation and its byproducts.
-We are currently performing preliminary testing of jerky using four different irradiation levels to determine if marker compounds can be identified in irradiated jerky to evaluate the dosage used.
+We have completed preliminary testing of jerky using four different irradiation levels to determine if marker compounds can be identified in irradiated jerky to evaluate the dosage used.
+We continue to seek ways to detect and quantify the irradiation-specific markers 2-alkylcyclobutanones and 2-tetradecylcyclobutanones (2-ACB’s and 2-tDCB’s) in jerky pet treats in order to help determine the dose of irradiation that was used during production and to ensure that they were properly handled during the irradiation process.
 These studies are a collaborative effort between FDA, USDA, and a university partner.

 We are also interested in collaborative efforts with veterinary hospitals to perform further study into the cases seen in the clinical setting to investigate the possibility of a genetic or other basis for gastrointestinal or renal symptoms.

 A summary of the tests that have been performed can be viewed here: Jerky Pet Treat Investigation Rationale and Results.
 A short overview of the testing performed since May 2014 is also available.